FM Dojo — User Guide

 Figma theme import

 Paste the CSS variables from a Figma component export into the theme importer to automatically populate your color palette.
-This maps your design system's token values (fill colors, text colors, border colors) onto the Layout Designer's object styles — keeping your FileMaker layout consistent with your Figma designs.
+This maps your design system's token values (fill colors, text colors, border colors) onto the Canvas's object styles — keeping your FileMaker layout consistent with your Figma designs.

 Connect your Figma account from the Connections page to access your Figma files directly.